rancilhac/Genome-Wide-Phylogenies.github.io/Sliding-windows.md

 `TREE`: whether a NJ tree could be calculated (if not, `NA` in this column and in the `.trees` file) \
 `NTIPS`: the number of tips in the tree (here twice the number of samples since the vcf contains phased diploid individuals, for unphased data it should be the number of samples).
 Note that this number can be smaller than the number of sequences, because some sequences are droped when they contain too much missing data. \

-In another tutorial we will see how to use these two files to filter and subset the trees.
+In the next page of this tutorial, we will see how to manipulate these two files to subset the trees and use them in downstream analyses.

 ### Inferring trees using likelihood approaches